Cadbury Barn Trust logo

 Our Board of Trustees

-The trustees of the charity are drawn from the local area and include professional, business and political people with wide experience in finance, construction, health, heritage, social affairs and recreation.
-They are:
+Trustees are drawn from the local area and include professional, business and political people with wide experience in finance, construction, health, heritage, social affairs and recreation.

 Lesley Pattenson